joe-sida/Where-To-/README.md

 ![Website Screenshot](Capture.PNG)

-"Where to?" is a simple basic website about travel destinations in Ethiopia.
+"Where to?" is a basic website about travel destinations in Ethiopia.
 Made with Basic HTML and Some CSS animations.